EmK530/Luauni/README.md

 # Luauni - Unity Branch
 This is the branch of Luauni where development goes on in Unity.<br>
-The current goal is trying to emulate Robot 64.
+The current goal is trying to emulate Robot 64 Engine.

 ## Emulation Progress
-In here progress will be shown on emulating Robot 64, how far it has gone in the main function and what errored.<br>
+In here progress will be shown on emulating Robot 64 Engine, how far it has gone in the main function and what errored.<br>
-`Reached instruction 124 / 18657`<br>
+`Reached instruction 80 / 12464`<br>
-`Error: InputBegan is not a valid member of UserInputService`
+`Error: 'UserInputService' is not a valid Service name`

 ## Opcode Support
 This is a list of all the opcodes Luauni currently supports.<br>